michaelkandziora/shell.envdiff/README.md

 Use `envdiff --help` for the positional file arguments and `envdiff --version` to identify the installed command in build logs.

+`-` may be used for exactly one source to read standard input.
+It cannot stand for both a reference and target (or for repeated targets), avoiding ambiguity about a consumed stream.

 ## Selecting keys

 Repeat `--include GLOB` to select report keys and `--exclude GLOB` to remove